aprutgers/site-test/README.md

 ### statistics
 You can collect statistics on the site-test processes using the CLI `./collect_stats.sh`

-Also a web verstion is also available as http://192.168.178.91/sitetest.html The web version is calling sitetest.php, then sitetest.sh and finally sitetest.py.
+A web verstion is also available as http://192.168.178.91/sitetest.html The web version is calling sitetest.php, then sitetest.sh and finally sitetest.py.
 For this purpose the `collect_stats.sh` script is run in cron and output is saved in `collect_stats.txt` which is read by the sitetest.py script to provide data to the statistics web page.

+For history tracking purposes a cron scheduled script called `store-stats-update.sh` stores an end-of-day snapshot of the collected statistics as ./stats/stats.YYYYMMD, this directory isn't cleaned.

 ### crontab
 The Linux crontab has entries for logging and docker prune maintenance as well as emailing daily stats.